Wednesday, 30 September 2015

 METHOD :

-Heat oil in a wok and temper with a bay leaf & 2 pinches of cumin seeds.
-Add the ginger paste, little salt & turmeric and fry for a minute or two.
+Heat the oil in a wok, temper it with a bay leaf and 2 pinches of cumin seeds.

-Peel, wash, slice the onions and add to the wok.
-Fry till golden brown.
+Peel, wash, slice the onions, add to the wok.
+Fry until golden brown.

 Thereafter, remove the cover add the ground spices.
 Stir and cook for another 3-4 minutes.